 Have you been charged with a crime in Harford County, Maryland?
 No matter the offense, be it a felony or misdemeanor, a Harford County criminal attorney can be of assistance.
 At the Law Office of Randolph Rice, we understand that things can get out of control, that is why an experienced attorney will help to formulate the best route to take to mitigate the outcome.

-Courts in Harford County, Maryland
+Courts and Criminal Offenses in Harford County, MD

 Bel Air, one of the hubs of Harford County, is home to the Maryland District and Circuit courts.
 The District Court in Harford County operations 8:30-4:30 Monday through Friday except for legal holidays.
 It is a court with broad jurisdiction, which encompasses all landlord-tenant disputes, motor vehicle violations, misdemeanors and certain felonies.
 Jury trials are only conducted at the Circuit Court, which handles appeals from the District Court and more serious criminal cases and major civil cases.